 - If you DID e-File your 2020 return on eFile.com, sign into your eFile.com account and download your 2020 PDF tax return file from the My Account page and obtain your AGI from Line 11.

-- If you DID NOT e-file your 2019 tax return on eFile.com, click this link to obtain your AGI from the IRS online.
-Here are Instructions on how you can access your IRS account or transcript services: Get an IRS tax transcript with your 2019 AGI.
+- If you DID NOT e-file your 2020 tax return on eFile.com, click this link to obtain your AGI from the IRS online by accessing the IRS account transcript service: Get an IRS tax transcript with your 2020 AGI.
 This is a free service provided by the IRS.
-Once you have signed in, look for: ADJUSTED GROSS INCOME.
+Once you have retrieved the transcript, look for: ADJUSTED GROSS INCOME.

 - If you are preparing and e-Filing your incomes taxes for the first time and are over the age of 16, enter $0 - as in the number zero - as your prior year AGI or indicate that you did not file last year.

-- If you submitted a Non-Filers or Simple Return for 2019, enter $1 - as in the number 1 - as your prior year AGI when you eFile your 2021 Return.
+- If you submitted a Non-Filers or Simple Return for 2020, enter $1 - as in the number 1 - as your prior year AGI when you eFile your 2021 Return.
 If this is rejected by the IRS, enter $0 as your AGI.

 - Your IP-PIN serves as an alternative to your prior your AGI.
 Instructions on how to obtain the IP-PIN.

 Follow the checkout process here and see steps 13-14 on when to enter your AGI.
 The linked page also has screenshots to better assist in entering your AGI in the right place.
 The IRS requires this to verify your identity and enable e-filing.